Part 1. Indexing Whatchamacallits and Thingamajigs

 Devon Thomas has been indexing since 2006.
 She is a past-president of ASI, a recipient of the Hines Award, and an instructor for the Berkeley course.
 She lives in Chelsea MI and indexes in a wide range of subjects, including history, literary criticism and other humanities.
 She also enjoys indexing cookbooks, gardening and art books.

 ASI members, please log in to the website to access member pricing.
+After you purchase the webinar series, return to this page, refresh your screen, and view the webinar replays.

-Members.
-The webinar is just $99 for members, and you will have long-term access to the replay.
-Please purchase using your email address on file: Guest
+| Members.
+The webinar series is just $129 for members, and you will have long-term access to the replay.
+Please purchase using your email address on file: Guest |